 The individualists are right that these collectives don’t exist.
 Every decision made in the name of a collective’s progress results in terror or fatal sacrifice for too many individuals to be a just path for politics.
 Physically, the concept of the social collective simply doesn’t fly.

-be terrifying to humans, though I do explore some of
+The morality of a genuinely collective creature would be terrifying to humans, though I do explore some of its implications in my sci-fi work. |

 Consciousness of yourself as a self at the individual level of action is too integral a part of human cognition, psychologically, neurologically, and biologically speaking, that it’s genuinely impossible for us to subsume our desires and personalities into a collective entity.
 That kind of self-consciousness is for ants.
 In humans, it takes so much authoritarian discipline that we essentially become broken organisms.